Sharon Hugueny: Freelancing after Warner Bros.

-Now at liberty, she received two additional job offers that year, a guest shot on the "Operation Arrivederci" episode of Ensign O'Toole, which spotlighted her as an Italian girl attracted to the title character (played by Dean Jones), and a heavily dramatic part as a mental patient in the independently produced The Caretakers, released on August 21, 1963.
+Now at liberty, she received two additional job offers that year, a guest shot on the "Operation Arrivederci" episode of NBC's naval sitcom, Ensign O'Toole, which aired on March 5, 1963 and spotlighted her, again, as an Italian girl attracted to the title character (played by Dean Jones), and a heavily dramatic part as a mental patient in the independently-produced black-and-white feature, The Caretakers, released on August 21, 1963.

 In an interview conducted over 40 years later, supporting actor Van Williams recalled the troubled production, produced, directed and co-written by Hall Bartlett and starring Jeffrey Hunter as a progressive doctor at a psychiatric clinic.
-After running out of funds the production was halted, and the leading man replaced by Robert Stack who put up the financing from his earnings on The Untouchables.
-In addition to Williams, the cast included another familiar Warner's contractee from Surfside 6 as well as from Parrish, Diane McBain, playing a psychiatric nurse.
-Billed eighth in the opening credits and eleventh in closing credits, Hugueny was Connie, whose personality is childlike, and who hears imaginary voices and has visions of becoming "free like a daisy".
+After running out of funds the production was halted and the leading man replaced by Robert Stack who put up the financing from his earnings on The Untouchables.
+In addition to Williams, the cast included another familiar Warners contractee from Surfside 6 as well as from Parrish, Diane McBain, playing a psychiatric nurse.
+Billed eighth in the opening credits and eleventh in closing credits, Hugueny was Connie, whose personality is, again, childlike and who hears imaginary voices and has visions of becoming "free like a daisy".
 Most of the critical notices did little more than mention the character.